rmjarvis/TreeCorr/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-   All required dependencies should be installed automatically for you by setup.py, so you should not need to worry about these.
+   All required dependencies should be installed automatically for you by setup.py or conda, so you should not need to worry about these.
 But if you are interested, the dependencies are:

     - numpy
     - pyyaml